Elizabethtown Regional Airport: Facilities and aircraft

-13% multi-engine and 5% helicopter.
+4 multi-engine and 1 helicopter.

 Parachute operations

 Parachuting/Skydiving operations are regularly conducted at Addington Field, inbound aircraft are advised to be cautious and listen to all traffic advisories.

-Jumpers exit aircraft over Addington Field from 3500–14000 feet and are normally seen under canopy returning to earth via a left landing pattern (all left turns @ 1000, 600 and 300 feet); the pattern entrance is wind dependent.
+Jumpers exit aircraft over Addington Field from 3,500 to 14,000 feet and are normally seen under canopy returning to earth via a left landing pattern (all left turns at 1,000, 600 and 300 feet); the pattern entrance is wind dependent.

 Inbound or outbound pilots should call 270-723-3587 or stop by hangar 2 and ask about the days operations if they are concerned or just interested in jumping and/or parachute rigging services for their emergency pilot rigs (or any other parachute rig).